joeykang/joeykang.github.com/_posts/2015-4-22-SQLite-Drop-Table.md

+---
+layout: post
-# How to drop table on SQLite
+title: How to drop table on SQLite
+---

 ### Query
 `IF EXISTS` and `IF NOT EXISTS` were added to SQLite 3.3.0